-How to ApplyApplications are now OPEN for the 2019 cycle.
+How to ApplyApplications are now closed for the 2019 cycle

 - Although OURS is administered under the SPUR umbrella, the application process differs and therefore UO students will not be considered through a SPUR application.

 - Where requested in the application describe the lab in which you are currently affiliated and explain the nature of your involvement and contribution to the research.
 Also, please provide the name of your lab mentor, if you are working with a grad student, postdoc, or research assistant in addition to your PI.

 - Request only ONE recommendation from your sponsoring UO professor.
 It is the applicant’s responsibility to communicate with their sponsoring professor about the recommendation.
 When you submit your application online, identify your sponsoring professor by name and email.
 Please inform them of the request and send them the following text in an email so that a recommendation can be completed online: “A student in your lab is applying to OURS, the Oregon Undergraduate Researchers in SPUR.
 Please complete a recommendation form at https://oregon.qualtrics.com/jfe/form/SV_3KJCV06GbU04NKZ as the sponsoring professor and lab director.
 Applicants without a recommendation from a sponsoring professor will not be considered. “

 - Questions?
 Check out the FAQs page or email us.

 - If you encounter any problem submitting your application online, please our Summer Programs Administrator at email@example.com.
 Do not email us your application.

 Information for recommenders

 Students applying for OURS in your lab will contact you to submit a brief online recommendation.
 To ensure a successful experience, faculty hosting OURS students are expected to: